 Natural Explorer

 I am happy to introduce our studio project for this year, Natural Explorer.
+It's a practice that I've found helpful for my own creative practice, and developed it into a simple process that anyone can do.

 - Nature reduces stress and boosts mental health.
 A study from the University of Exeter found that people who spend at least two hours a week in nature report significantly better well-being and health compared to those who don’t.
 (Source: Scientific Reports, 2019)